Frequently Asked Questions About the Dana Greeley Award

 Who may enter?

 All Unitarian Universalists (UUs) are invited to submit a sermon or address.
-Ministers or lay leaders who deliver a sermon on United Nations (UN) Sunday that features women’s empowerment are especially encouraged to participate.
+Ministers or lay leaders who deliver a sermon on United Nations (UN) Sunday that features that year's theme are especially encouraged to participate.

 Content of the sermon: